 If you want to learn more about Santa Monica hotels and are wondering where to stay in Santa Monica, the Santa Monica Pier and Beach are the most notable part and offer up some of the best hotels in Santa Monica, and for good reason, since it’s one of the most beautiful strands of coastline and is one of the most unique places to stay in California.
 This stretch features wide expanses of beach and great views of Malibu and the Santa Monica Mountains.
 It also is home to some of Southern California’s most luxurious beachfront hotels.
-Most of these Santa Monica hotels are just a couple blocks south of the Santa Monica Pier, including Hotel Casa del Mar, Shutters on the Beach and the Loews Santa Monica Beach Hotel.
-Just a block off the beach, but with great Pacific Ocean views nonetheless are the JW Marriott Santa Monica Le Merigot and Viceroy Santa Monica.
+Most of these Santa Monica hotels are just a couple blocks south of the Santa Monica Pier, including Hotel Casa del Mar and Shutters on the Beach.
+Just a block off the beach, but with great Pacific Ocean views nonetheless are the Le Merigot Santa Monica, Viceroy Santa Monica, and The Pierside Santa Monica.
 While all of these luxurious Santa Monica hotels have beachfront prices that start around $300 and above, you can’t get any closer to the beach and Santa Monica Pier.

 Just a block east, running parallel to the Santa Monica Pier, Pacific Park and Beach, is Ocean Avenue, perched on the coastal bluff overlooking the Pacific Ocean.
 Here you’ll find some of the most convenient places to stay in Santa Monica, located opposite the Santa Monica Pier and Beach, and just two blocks from the Third Street Promenade.
-This includes boutique hotels, such as the LEED gold-certified Shore Hotel and those known for their history, and architecture, such as the Art Deco Hotel Shangri-La and The Georgian Hotel or chic Oceana.
+This includes boutique hotels, such as the LEED gold-certified Shore Hotel and those known for their history, and architecture, such as Art Deco themed The Beacon and The Georgian Hotel, or the chic Oceana.
 Hotel rates start from $300 and typically go up from there.

-Amidst these higher end boutiques and hotels are smaller, more budget-friendly accommodations, such as the Ocean View Hotel, Bayside Hotel, Sea Blue Hotel, and Ocean Lodge Hotel Santa Monica Beach, all of which are on Ocean Avenue and start around $200 per night.
-If you’re on more of a budget, the Seaview Hotel (temporarily closed), an Art Deco motel on Ocean Avenue starts at $88 per night.
+Amidst these higher end boutiques and hotels are smaller, more budget-friendly accommodations, such as the Ocean View Hotel, Bayside Hotel, Sea Blue Hotel, and Ocean Lodge Santa Monica Beach Hotel, all of which are on Ocean Avenue and start around $200 per night.
 The Cottage, a one of a kind accommodation in Santa Monica, is a four-bedroom cottage that is ideal for families or large groups.
 Rates start at $2,500 per night.
 Many travelers say it is one of the most unique places to stay in California.

 Downtown Santa Monica begins east of Ocean Avenue and continues for several blocks.
 While the hotels here are off the beach, some of them still feature great ocean views and easy beach access.
-Wyndham Santa Monica – At the Pier is located across the street from the Santa Monica Pier entrance bridge, and is about as close as you can get to staying on the Pier.
-Rates start at $300.
 Huntley Santa Monica Beach, a luxurious property on Second Street, has one of the best views in the city at its 18th-story restaurant, The Penthouse, which features 360-degree unobstructed views.
 Rates for The Huntley start around $300 per night.
 Palihouse Santa Monica is a wonderful example of Mediterranean Revival architecture that dates back to the 1920s and offers uniquely appointed rooms and a sumptuous lodge-like lobby that opens into lush courtyards.